Ariel Winter Wears No Makeup To Pose With Adorable Rescue Pups

 Winter also shared several snaps that featured just the dogs themselves, with the camera zoomed in on their adorable faces.

-She clearly enjoyed her time spent with the rescue dogs, and in one snap was even smiling as a dog decided to give her a little smooch of gratitude.
+She clearly enjoyed the time spent with the rescue dogs.
+In one snap, she was even smiling as a dog decided to give her a little smooch of gratitude.

 She finished off the update with a short video of herself interacting with all the dogs, who clearly couldn’t get enough of the love and attention she was showering them with.
 Winter also made sure to include the particular dogs’ names in the caption, so that any fans in the area who fell in love with them from her Instagram post could potentially rescue them.

-Winter’s fans loved the sweet update, and the post received over 160,000 likes within just 17 hours, including a like from her Modern Family co-star Sarah Hyland.
+Winter’s fans loved the sweet update, and the post received over 160,000 likes within just 17 hours, including one from her Modern Family co-star Sarah Hyland.

-In an interview with Schon magazine, Winter discussed her passion for animal rights, and revealed that she actually planned to spend her birthday week volunteering in animal shelters.
+In an interview with Schon magazine, Winter discussed her passion for animal rights and revealed that she actually planned to spend her birthday week volunteering in animal shelters.
 She also commented about how her platform as a celebrity allows her to really amplify the causes she believes in.

 “We have a lot of people that follow us and it’s great to talk about mundane things, but if I can talk something important that can either help a person or help an animal or just start a dialogue on something, I think that’s really important.”